qrux/xlfs/README.md

 I'm going to call this host the *"LFS-host"*, to avoid confusion with other things called "the host" (like the Xen-host).

 There are lots of way to do this.
 Some people suggest a LiveCD.
 Some suggest free distros.
 Other suggest commercial distros.
 I'm choosing a free, commercial distro that is readily available, and has a toolschain that's current enough to build LFS-7.0.
 I used openSUSE-11.4, because it was free, readily available, and I'm familiar with its installation process.
 Plus, I think choosing an installed LFS-host is the most flexible way that allows you to fall back to a commercial distro if something goes wrong.
-Which was, quite frankly, impossible to live without while I was creating X/LAPP.
+Which was, quite frankly, impossible to live without while I was creating XLAPP.

 I also chose openSUSE because I know that Xen is functional on this platform, and if necessary, I can refer to it.
 Fortunately, that was never the case, but it's nice to have it there, in case I needed it.